edumserrano/markdown-link-check-output-parser/README.md

 | `output`                                                                                                                                                                            | How to output the markdown file check result.
 It must be one of or a comma separated list of the following values: step-json, step-md file-json, file-md. | no       | `step-json`                              |
 | `json-filepath`                                                                                                                                                                     | The filepath for the output JSON file, relative to the github workspace folder.                                                                           | no       | ---                                      |
 | `markdown-filepath`                                                                                                                                                                 | The filepath for the output markdown file, relative to the github workspace folder.                                                                       | no       | ---                                      |

+> **Warning**
+>
+> The default value for `auth-token` might not work.
+In some scenarios I was getting a 500 when trying to download workflow run logs using the GITHUB_TOKEN.
+If you get a similar error consider using a custom PAT with repo scoped permissions.

 | Output option | Description                                                                                                                 |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------- |